MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/04_working_with_textures/index.md

 description: In this chapter, we'll look at the process of loading image files as textures using the MonoGame content pipeline and rendering them using the SpriteBatch.
 ---

 Textures are images that are used in your game to represent the visual graphics to the player, commonly referred to as *Sprites*.
-Before being able to render them with the [SpriteBatch](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch), you first need to create or load the texture.
+Before being able to render them with the [**SpriteBatch**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch), you first need to create or load the texture.
 We'll discuss creating a texture in code later in this series.
-For now, we're going to look at loading existing image files as textures and then rendering them with the [SpriteBatch](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch).
+For now, we're going to look at loading existing image files as textures and then rendering them with the [**SpriteBatch**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch).

 ## Loading a Texture